hipe/tmx/zerk/doc/issues/006-the-test-lib-node-called-expect-screens.md

 of testing interactivity in a web browser (although much simpler) and our effort at a solution is inspired by the efforts in that space.

-our previous solution fore this was "expect interactive" which had significat, (show-stopping) emergent shortcomings as a byproduct of its intrinsic design traits:
+our previous solution before this was "expect interactive" which had significant (show-stopping) emergent shortcomings as a byproduct of its intrinsic design traits:

-  • it runs the system under test in a separate process, making interactive debugging there impossible and stack traces difficult to see on the system under test.
+  • it runs the system under test in a separate process; making (of the system under test) stack traces difficult to see and interactive debugging all but impossible.

   • the use of `select`, while necessary under such an architecture; was both clunky and expensive.